safing/web/privacy/index.md

 ## Article 2.
 Personal Identifiable Information & Data we collect

-Although the information collected is basic and may not be classed as PII, we treat all data with the same respect and as such have listed all the data, we collect from the services we provide.
+Although the information collected is basic and may not be classed as PII, we treat all data with the same respect and as such have listed all the data we collect from the services we provide.

 **Website:**